LP-CDF/AMi_Image_Analysis/README.md

 ## Install

-    The software was only tested on linux CentOS 7 (PyQt5 (v5.9.2 and v5.12.1) and python3 (v3.6.8 and v3.7.3)) and on Raspbian 10.
+    The software was tested on:
+    * linux CentOS 7 (PyQt5 (v5.9.2 and v5.12.1) and python3 (v3.6.8 and v3.7.3))
+    * Raspbian 10
+    * macOS HighSierra

-    Hopefully, it should work on OSX and Windows.
+    Hopefully, it should work on other MacOS and Windows.
     You will need a screen with minimum resolution of 1920*1080.

     Download the latest released version and gunzip it or clone this repository with